noahgibbs/codefolio_middleman/source/posts/2012-07-18-Deep-Rails-Understanding-HashWithIndifferentAccess-Understanding-the-Params-Hash.html.md

 <h2>Enjoy Getting Your Hands Dirty?</h2>

-Do you enjoy code spelunking to learn about Ruby and Rails?  <a href="http://rebuilding-rails.com">I'm writing a book about that</a>.
-The first couple of chapters are free and awesome -- sign up below and download them.
+Do you enjoy code spelunking to learn about Ruby metaprogramming and the internals of Rails?
+I wrote a book about that.
+The first couple of chapters are free and awesome -- you can <a href="https://rebuilding-rails.com">download them in exchange for your email address</a>.